PlusInsta/discord-plus/README.md

 * Open Finder
 * Press ⇧⌘G
 * Type `~/Library/Preferences/BetterDiscord/themes`
-* Click the Downloads on the Dock
+* Click the Downloads stack on the Dock
 * Drag the file into the folder
 * Launch Discord
 * Enable the theme in Settings